 Photo tagging has also gotten a big upgrade.
 From the blog post:

-- You can now get tags on a photo by issuing a
+• You can now get tags on a photo by issuing a HTTP GET request to PHOTO_ID/tags.

 The company is also reminding developers that it’s now processing Credits payouts via PayPal, and it’s asking them to Like the “Facebook+Games” Page to track official game-related information.